timhor/Heart-Disease-Visualisation/README.md

 A file `rf_model.pkl` will be generated.

-This model can be reloaded by using Pickle to load the binary and predictions can be used.
+This model can be reloaded by using Pickle to load the binary and predictions can be made.